Wood Stain Coverage Calculator

 Frequently asked questions

-How do I calculate the surface area of a wood project for staining?
+How do I measure the surface area of an irregular project?